-In the past, Space Micro has only concentrated solely on chip development with ASU’s NewSpace Program.
+In the past, Space Micro has concentrated solely on chip development with ASU’s NewSpace Program.
 Strobel says the primary challenge with hardware for satellites and probes is the abundant amount of radiation in space.

 “We need to be able to develop microelectronics to withstand that radiation,” Strobel says.

-Together, the two organizations have developed chips that were placed in NASA satellites, as well as commercial satellites (think Google maps).
+Together, the two organizations have developed chips that were placed in NASA satellites, as well as commercial satellites (think Google Maps).
 And in the near future, they’re looking forward to accomplishing much more.

 A Little Background